tiagomota79/pi-pico-temp-hum/README.md

 - Key 0: Screen 4

 For the device to correctly show the temperature in your local, you need yout latitude and longitude values, as well as an OpenWeather API key.

+## Known limitations

+The last update time is calculated manually from UTC, with no automatic change for Daylight Saving Time.